 The American Express Green Card comes with two $100 annual credits.
 One of which is for CLEAR and the other is for Lounge Buddy.
 These credits do not have as many restrictions as the Platinum or Gold Card’s credits.
 However, they are only useful for travelers who do not have any premium credit cards.

 Likewise, the Gold Card’s main perks are its credits.
-It comes with $100 in airline incidental credits and $120 total in dining credits.
+It comes with $100 in airline incidental credits (which will be discontinued in January 2022), $120 in Uber Cash credits, and $120 in dining credits.
 The airline incidental credits are designed for checked bags and in-flight purchases.
 The dining credits are for select restaurants and come as 12 $10 monthly credits.
-Both credits are extremely limiting and hard to use.
+All credits are extremely limiting and hard to use.

 The winner of this category depends on how much and often you can use the credits.
-The Gold Card offer $20 more in value per year.
+The Gold Card offers $140 more value per year.
 But its credits are harder to use than those from the Green Card.

 The Green Card has an annual fee of $150 while the Gold Card has an annual fee of $250.
 Neither card’s fee is waived the first year.